Hovercraft-Studio/oversite/README.md

 Running the more robust `server.mjs` allows clients to self-hydrate their specific state from the server on startup (see `app-store-init`'s `init-keys`).
 It also adds a layer of file-backed persistence to the store (`state.mjs`) - when the server is restarted, the entire state is reloaded.
 There's also a new Monitor UI (`app-store-monitor`) that shows the complete current state of the store and allows for selective clearing and filtering of keys.

 When connecting to the WebSocket server, the URL looks like the following.
 The `sender` ID is optional, but helps identify the client on the server side.
+You can also add `sendonly=true` to prevent the client from receiving *any* messages.
+This would probably only apply to low-power sensor input devices like an ESP32.

 ```
 ws://localhost:3001/ws?sender=tablet